What parents need to know

-It's cliche to say they don't make 'em like they used to, but in the case of Fraggle Rock (made possible by the success of The Muppet Show and Sesame Street, the kids' classic that started it all), it's true.
+It's cliche to say they don't make 'em like they used to, but in the case of this series (made possible by the success of The Muppet Show and Sesame Street, the kids' classic that started it all), it's true.
 And now that the series is available on DVD, it's something the whole family can enjoy for generations to come.

 Families can talk about...

-Families can talk about the incidents of cartoonish violence they see on this show, which originally aired in the 1980s.
+Families can talk about the incidents of cartoonish violence they see on Fraggle Rock, which originally aired in the 1980s.
 How do those incidents compare to today's shows?
 Are TV characters more or less violent than they used to be?
 How so?